AlexParis31/AlexParis31/README.md

 #### About Me
 - :it: Born and raised in Italy
-- :us: :chart:  Undergraduate Degree in Economics
+- :us: :chart_with_upwards_trend:  Undergraduate Degree in Economics
 - :books: Insatiable thirst for knowledge.
 - 🤔 Problem Solver
-- 👯 Team player but also extremely Competitive
+- 👯 Team player but also extremely competitive